Minimising the spread of COVID-19

 Settings should produce local cleaning schedules which stipulate how frequently cleaning should take place and who is responsible for carrying it out.

 A full routine clean should take place at least daily, which includes touch surfaces such as door handles, telephones and keyboards.
-This should then be followed by a second clean later in the day of touch surfaces only.

 General purpose detergent is sufficient for general areas and staff undertaking cleaning should wear apron and gloves.
 Disinfectants should be used to clean toilet areas and food preparation areas.
 Surfaces in dining or snack areas should be wiped down and disinfected between use by each group of children.
 A disinfectant should also be used in any general area of the childcare setting if there is visible contamination with blood or body fluids.
 Cleaning staff areas should be an integral part of the routine and enhanced cleaning strategy.